WGN-TV: WGN goes national (1978–1995)

-Within a week of attaining national status, WGN-TV added approximately 200 cable systems in various parts of the United States (reaching an estimated one million subscribers) to its total distribution.
-That cable reach grew over the next several years: the first heaviest concentrations of availability outside the Midwest developed in the Central U.S. (where WGN's telecasts of Chicago Cubs baseball, Chicago Bulls basketball and The Bozo Show became highly popular) and gradually expanded to encompass most of the nation.
-Tribune and station management treated WGN-TV as a "passive" superstation, asserting a neutral position over United Video relaying its signal to a national audience and leaving United to handle national promotion of the WGN signal, instead of handling those responsibilities directly; this allowed the station to continue paying for syndicated programming and advertising at local rates rather than those comparable to other national networks.
-(Until Tribune began relaying the Chicago feed to the firm directly in 1985, the company was also not compensated directly by United Video for their retransmission or promotion of WGN's signal; Tribune, however, received royalties from cable systems for programs to which it held the copyright.)
-As such, WGN-TV became the first Tribune-owned independent station to be distributed to a national pay television audience (United Video later uplinked WPIX in May 1984, Netlink began distributing KWGN-TV in October 1987 and Eastern Microwave Inc. began distributing KTLA in February 1988) and the first superstation to be distributed by United Video (with WGN and WPIX being joined by Gaylord Broadcasting-owned KTVT [now a CBS owned-and-operated station] in Dallas–Fort Worth in July 1984 and, after it assumed retransmission rights from Eastern Microwave, KTLA in April 1988).
-For about eleven years afterward, the WGN-TV satellite signal carried the same programming shown within the Chicago market.
+Within a week of attaining national status, WGN-TV was being carried on approximately 200 cable systems across the U.S., reaching an estimated one million subscribers.
+The station's cable reach grew over the next several years: outside the Midwest, the station was most-commonly distributed in the Central U.S., where its telecasts of Chicago Cubs baseball, Chicago Bulls basketball, and The Bozo Show became highly popular, and gradually expanded to most of the U.S. Tribune and station management treated WGN-TV as a "passive" superstation, asserting a neutral position over United Video relaying its signal to a national audience and leaving United to handle national promotion of the WGN signal; this allowed the station to continue paying for syndicated programming and advertising at local rates, rather than those comparable to other national networks.
+(Note: Until Tribune began relaying the Chicago feed to the firm directly in 1985, the company was also not compensated directly by United Video for their retransmission or promotion of WGN's signal; Tribune, however, received royalties from cable systems for programs to which it held the copyright.)
+As such, WGN-TV became the first Tribune-owned independent station to be distributed to a national pay-television audience.
+(Note: United Video uplinked WPIX in May 1984.
+Netlink began distributing KWGN-TV in October 1987. and Eastern Microwave Inc. began distributing KTLA in February 1988 and the first superstation to be distributed by United Video (with WGN and WPIX being joined by Gaylord Broadcasting–owned KTVT [now a CBS owned-and-operated station] in Dallas–Fort Worth in July 1984 and, after it assumed retransmission rights from Eastern Microwave, KTLA in April 1988.)
+For about eleven years afterward, the WGN-TV satellite signal carried the same programming as within Chicago.